clbustos/rubyvis/README.txt

 NOTE: Barely operational version.
 Just have bars, panels and scene.

 I try to maintain, when posible, complete compatibility with Javascript API.
-Johnson [http://github.com/jbarnette/johnson] - the lovely Javascript wrapper inside Ruby embrace - is out friend.
+Johnson [http://github.com/jbarnette/johnson] - the lovely Javascript wrapper inside Ruby embrace - is our friend.

 Until version 0.1.0, lambdas should always should created explicitly for method you may be temted to call it with a block.
 On a second stage, traditional block calling could be using maintaining backwards compatibily with Javascript API,